ddev/ddev/docs/content/users/install/ddev-installation.md

     ## GitHub Codespaces

-    You can use DDEV in remote [GitHub Codespaces](https://github.com/features/codespaces), skipping the requirement to run Docker locally.
+    You can use DDEV in remote [GitHub Codespaces](https://github.com/features/codespaces) without having to run Docker locally.

     Start by [creating a new codespace](https://github.com/codespaces/new) for your project, or open an existing one.
 Next, edit the project configuration to add Docker-in-Docker support along with DDEV.
 Pick **one** of these methods: